ollenurb/heat/README.md

 [PDEs](https://en.wikipedia.org/wiki/Partial_differential_equation).

 ## Running the program
-You can run the program either by using the [Nix](https://nixos.org/) package manager (*recommended*) or Docker.
+You can start the program either by using the [Nix](https://nixos.org/) package manager (*recommended*) or Docker.

 ### Nix
 If you are already using Nix you should probably already know the drill.
-Simply run `nix-shell` inside the directory and you are done.
+Simply start `nix-shell` inside the directory and you are done.

 ### Docker
 TODO